bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 $$

 This simplified expression can be differentiated easily and after setting the derivative to 0, we can solve and obtain $$ o $$.
 It turns out that $$ o $$ is the following.
-We will not solve it here for the sake of conciseness.

 $$